 Participants

-28 participants were recruited (9 male, 19 female) from students at Royal Holloway, University of London.
+Twenty-eight participants were recruited (19 female) from students at Royal Holloway, University of London.
 Their ages ranged from 18-23 years of age (Mean=20.39, SD=1.23).
 All participants were entered into a draw to win a £50 amazon voucher.
 The experiment was approved by the Royal Holloway, University of London ethics committee.

 Materials